First we concentrate on ease of development:

 We want to work with frameworks that support an elegant, fast and productive development mode.

 Much has improved since, but there is still room for more.
-Here we describe several techniques to ease development.
-We especially describe Civilians class-reloading technique which can supercharge your development cycle.
+Here we describe several techniques to increase development

 In $tomcat/conf/server.xml add a context entry for your application within the Host element: